 Ms. Montero obtained her B.S. in Music from the College of Staten Island, where she studied viola, violin and chamber ensemble with Dr. Olivier Fluchaire.
 Upon graduating, she was a recipient of a CSI Foundation Award for Outstanding Achievement in Music Performance.
-She attended Hunter College for graduate work in Music Education.
+Ms. Montero holds a Master's in Music Education from Hunter College.
 Carmen Montero is also an alumna of the Staten Island Conservatory of Music.

 She continues to perform in the tri-state area, and due to her extensive qualifications teaches piano and other instruments.

 He has taught on the faculties of Brooklyn College, The 92nd Street Y Music School, USDAN, and The School for Strings, where he received a certificate in Suzuki Cello (Julliard).